efdevcon/DIPs/DIPs/DIP-3.md

 ### 1. What actions are required to implement the proposal at Devcon?

 - we need to get a list of hotels Devcon team planned to target for room blocks
-- we will need to integrate our interface into the Devcon website
+- Contingent on the Devcon team's approval (which will be based in part on *seeing* a [stellar UX and thorough customer service plan](https://github.com/efdevcon/DIPs/pull/33) in action), we would like to integrate our interface into the Devcon website

 ### 2. Who will be responsible for the proposal to be implemented effectively? (i.e. working on Day 0)